The Grand LA

 Over the past year, construction has been underway on two important Michigan Ross projects.
 The first is a major renovation of the Executive Learning and Conference Center, also known as the Executive Residence, and Wyly Hall.
-The second is the creation of a new Michigan Ross campus in Los Angeles, located in The Grand LA.
+The second is a new Michigan Ross campus located in downtown Los Angeles.

 Chief Financial Officer Sean O’Neil shares updates on the progress of both projects.